GoogleCloudPlatform/microservices-demo/README.md

 4. Run `skaffold run` (first time will be slow, it can take ~20-30 minutes).
    This will build and deploy the application.
-If you need to rebuild the images automatically as you refactor he code, run `skaffold dev` command.
+If you need to rebuild the images automatically as you refactor the code, run `skaffold dev` command.

 5. Run `kubectl get pods` to verify the Pods are ready and running.
 The application frontend should be available at http://localhost:80 on your